k0np4ku/deresute-autofun/README.md

 noDamage=true

 [autoplay]
-# chance of perfect combo (set to 100 if you have fun, I guess)
+# chance of perfect combo (set to 100 if you hate fun, I guess)
 perfectChance=98

 # chance of miss